-The following section is a summary by year of statutory changes that have been enacted by the Legislature since 2015.
+The following section is a summary by year of statutory changes that have been enacted by the Legislature since 2016.

-There were no changes enacted to this fee in 2015, and from 2017 through 2021.
+There were no changes enacted to this fee from 2017 through 2022.

-Laws 2016, Chapter 171 revises the annual license fee for taxis and eliminates the \$64 annual light motor vehicle fee for vehicle for hire companies (i.e., taxis, livery vehicles or limousines).
+Laws 2016, Chapter 171 revises the annual license fee for taxis and eliminates the \$64 annual light motor vehicle fee for vehicle for hire companies (i.e., taxis, livery vehicles, or limousines).
 These changes are effective on September 1, 2016.